What exactly is mesothelioma?

 Can family and friends get mesothelioma from second-hand exposure?

-Although it’s rare, there have been some reported cases of mesothelioma from second-hand exposure.
-For example, a spouse washing the clothes of someone who worked around asbestos for prolonged periods can add the risks.
+There have been some reported cases of mesothelioma from second-hand exposure.
+For instance, a spouse washing the clothes of someone who worked around asbestos for prolonged periods can add the risks.
 Typically, though, most people who have been diagnosed with mesothelioma were exposed first-hand while working around asbestos for extended time periods.